Splattr-app/docs/docs/reference/job-configuration.md

 - **Initial Cost:** A small, one-time credit charge for job setup.
 You can use cloud storage providers to set this to 0
 - **Spending Rate:** The cost in credits per minute of processing time on the selected server tier.
 - **Maximum Cost:** The maximum amount of credits you will be charged for the job.
 In the future the job will get paused if it exceeds this amount.
 - **Balance Required:** The total credits your account needs to start this job.
-This is a soft check against your balance and will deduct the amount from your balance if you have enough.
+This is a soft check against your balance and won't deduct the amount from your balance if you have enough.

 ## Quick Presets